MY SITE

 What started as a small group of dog owners trying to find a safe space to socialize and exercise their dogs in Allied Gardens quickly became a crowd more than four times its original size.
 We view our dogs as family members and want to give them the best, and our growing dog park family and lack of dedicated space emphasized the need for a local off-leash dog park.

-THE CURRENT STATUS
+THE PREVIOS STATUS

-There are no dog parks in all of district 7, and desperate dog owners resort to using joint-use fields.
+There were no dog parks in all of district 7, and desperate dog owners resort to using joint-use fields.
 These fields, often associated with schools, are open to the public after school hours but are continuous cause for disputes between dog owners, recreational park users and schools.

 The problem for the schools and recreational park users: